 The following are steps that we can all take to promote our mental wellbeing.
 It is not just those that have a recognised mental illness that should practice steps to protect and improve our well-being.
 Many today complain of non-descript “stress” and “overwork” that can be early warning signs of future problems.
 These steps will help many with a mental illness, but should not be seen as replacements for going to see a health professional.
 The strength of evidence lying behind each of these recommendations differs.
-In some cases research support is very high indeed, in others these are offered simply as ideas that some have found helpful.
+In some cases research support behind these suggestions is very high indeed, in others these are offered simply as ideas that some have found helpful.

 What other ideas have you found that help you and would fit under one or other of these headings?

-- Take regular exercise.
+Take regular exercise.
 Resolve to increase this, even if it is just taking a walk, physical and mental health benefits are strong.
 There are lots of innovative and cost effective ways to exercise these days, including the ‘Seven Minute‘ intensive brief exercise regime, and Nordic Walking.

 - Get out into the countryside and surround yourself with lots of green and other natural landscapes.
-The presence of green spaces in a city is associated with improved mental health of the population.
+The presence of green spaces in a city is believed to be associated with improved mental health of the population.